Intl Community Urged To Pressurize India For Stopping HR Violations In IIoJK - UrduPoint

 Int'l Community Urged To Pressurize India For Stopping HR Violations In IIoJK

-The AJK-Chapter leadership of All Parties Hurriyat Conference (APHC) on Tuesday urged international community to exert pressure on India to immediately stop the flagrant human rights violations and systematic killings of Kashmiri people at the hands of oppressive Indian forces

-ISLAMABAD, (UrduPoint / Pakistan Point News - 28th Jul, 2020 ) :The AJK-Chapter leadership of All Parties Hurriyat Conference (APHC) on Tuesday urged international community to exert pressure on India to immediately stop the flagrant human rights violations and systematic killings of Kashmiri people at the hands of oppressive Indian forces.
+ISLAMABAD, Aug 3 (UrduPoint / Pakistan Point News - 3rd Aug, 2020 ) :The AJK-Chapter leadership of All Parties Hurriyat Conference (APHC) has urged international community to exert pressure on India to immediately stop the flagrant human rights violations and systematic killings of Kashmiri people at the hands of oppressive Indian forces.

-He also questioned the continued silence of international community and said it was the obligation of the world to take notice of the gross human right violations in IIOJK.
+He also questioned the continued silence of international community over Kashmir issue and said it was the obligation of the world to take notice of the gross human right violations in IIOJK.

 The August 5, 2019 move was a classical example of the Machiavellian machination and mischief by India to disenfranchise, disempower and demoralize the Kashmiris who have an enviable history of fighting against the imperialistic designs of the Indian state he added.

-He termed the August 5 action of Indian as unmoral, illegal and said it has exposed the ugly face of Indian democracy at international level.
+He termed the August 5 action of India as unmoral and illegal, saying, it has exposed the ugly face of Indian democracy at international level.

 He said with the abrogation of Articles 370 and 35A of the Indian constitution, which had restricted land ownership to Kashmiri state subjects, a series of new laws were enforced in the state that besides opening floodgates for Indian settlers would enable them to have more capital to take over Kashmiri lands.